Antonyeaster/pup-hq/README.md

 #### Key information about the site

-* How to help with dog anxiety
+* How to help with dog anxiety.
-* The importance of sleep/rest
+* The importance of sleep/rest.
-* How to deal with toilet training
+* How to deal with toilet training.
-* Meet up days and times
+* Meet up days and times.
-* A way people contact us with a message
+* A way people contact us with a message.

 ### User Stories

 #### Client Goals

-* To give people a place to go for puppy training
+* To give people a place to go for puppy training.
-* To give people tips for how they can build a better life for them and their puppy
+* To give people tips for how they can build a better life for them and their puppy.
-* To allow people to send us a message
+* To allow people to send us a message.
-* To give people the choice to view the site on different size screens
+* To give people the choice to view the site on different size screens.

 #### First Time Viewers Goals

-* I want to know if PUP HQ can help with the problems I have
+* I want to know if PUP HQ can help with the problems I have.
-* I want to find out where PUP HQ are located
+* I want to find out where PUP HQ is located.
-* I want to see what tips PUP HQ have to offer
+* I want to see what tips PUP HQ have to offer.
-* I want to know if PUP HQ have social media pages
+* I want to know if PUP HQ have social media pages.

 #### Returning Visitior Goals

-* I want to be able to send a message to PUP HQ if im unsure about anything
+* I want to be able to send a message to PUP HQ if im unsure about anything.
-* I want to see if the location is still the same now I have another puppy
+* I want to see if the location is still the same now I have another puppy.

 #### Frequent Visitor

-* I want to be able to answer any questions someone might have
-* I want to reassure that anyone and any puppy is welcome at PUP HQ
+* I have another question for PUP HQ.

 ## Design

 ### Colour Scheme